hylo-lang/Lotsawa/ImplementationNotes.md

 Let's call these pairs **derivations**.
 A derivation of an item X has two parts:
 - **predot item:** a completed item in the same earleme as X describing the parse(s) of X's predot symbol.
-- **prefix item:** an incomplete item in the predot item's start earleme describing the parses of the RHS symbols *before* X's predot symbol.
-The postdot symbol of any prefix item of X is always X's predot symbol.
+- **mainstem item:** an incomplete item in the predot item's start earleme describing the parses of the RHS symbols *before* X's predot symbol.
+The postdot symbol of any mainstem item of X is always X's predot symbol.

 ## Derivation set representation